jendigital/superherosbyventeprivee-reactjs/react-ui/README.md

 ## Launch React Front

-* cd react-ui then yarn then yarn start
+* yarn then yarn start
 * see result on http://localhost:3000
-* cd react-ui then yarn test to launch jest test
+* yarn test to launch jest test
 * create-react-app-sass project

 ## Launch Server (Optionnal on localhost Indispensable for Heroku)

-* yarn start
+* cd .. then yarn start
 * see result on http://localhost:5000

 ## Deploy on Heroku from Root (Preproduction plateforme https://superherosbyventeprivee.herokuapp.com)